Calinou/awesome-gamedev/README.md

 I have also provided a list of resources which are *not* free, and the reasons why, in the associated Wall of Shame file.

-This is released under the GNU Free Documentation License - its text is provided in the LICENSE file.
+This is released under the GNU Free Documentation License, without invariants or a cover - its text is provided in the LICENSE file.

 Table of Contents
 =================